-The slanted edge is not the only pattern for calculating SFR.
-Prior to the improvement described here, the Siemens star produced smoother, more consistent results, but required far more space and computation time.
-Slanted edges, by comparison, are small and fast, but had somewhat rough response and artifacts that resemble noise, especially at high frequencies (>0.3 Cycles/Pixel).
-This made it difficult to measure MTF10 the spatial frequency where SFR drops to 10% of its zero-frequency value, roughly equivalent to the Rayleigh diffraction limit.
-Figure 1 shows an example for a 12megapixel camera with a 1-inch sensor at ISO 1600.
+The slanted edge is one of several patterns for calculating SFR.
+The Siemens star produces smooth, consistent results, but requires far more space and computation time than slanted edges, which are small and fast, but often have somewhat rough response and noise-like artifacts at high frequencies (>0.3 C/P) when processed with the ISO 12233 binning algorithm.
+This can make it difficult to measure MTF10- the spatial frequency where SFR drops to 10% of its zero-frequency value, roughly equivalent to the Rayleigh diffraction limit.
+Figure 1 shows an example for a 12-megapixel camera with a 1-inch sensor at ISO 1600.